Napa Valley Up & Comers: Robinson, Hernandez, Leon missing sports

 Sports: Water polo, lacrosse, swim/dive

 Robinson will look to make the All-Napa County Girls Water Polo Team for a fourth season after leading the Crushers with 32 caused kickouts last fall.
-She added 25 goals, 37 assists, 51 steals and a 33% shooting average, touching most of the goals scored by Vintage as a team.
+She also had 25 goals, 37 assists, 51 steals and a 33% shooting average last fall, touching most of the goals scored by Vintage as a team.
 She made the All-Vine Valley Athletic League First Team for a second year in a row after tallying 13 goals, 30 assists, 27 steals and 10 caused ejections in league play.

+“Erynn has also been named captain for our 2020-21 season,” girls water polo head coach Sarah Tinloy said.
+“She is well deserving of her awards because she is dedicated and will always give 110% in practices and games.
+Her team can always rely on her to encourage them and push them to the next level.

-For her prep career so far, Robinson has 90 goals, 147 assists, 179 steals and 67 caused ejections.
+For her prep water polo career so far, Robinson has 90 goals, 147 assists, 179 steals and 67 caused ejections.

 As an eighth-grader, Robinson played for the Napa Premier Aquatics 2016 Junior Olympic team and competed for the Central/Pacific Zone development team in the USA Water Polo Olympic Development Program National Championships.